MethodAtlas

 Journal of ManagementDOI: 10.1177/01492063211006458

-Busenbark and colleagues provided a practical guide to conducting sensitivity analysis in management research using the ITCV framework.
-They reviewed its application in strategic management and organizational behavior, and demonstrated how to interpret and report results for management audiences.
+Busenbark and colleagues provide a practical guide to conducting sensitivity analysis in management research using the ITCV framework.
+They review its application in strategic management and organizational behavior, and demonstrate how to interpret and report results for management audiences.

-Cinelli and Hazlett extended their OLS sensitivity framework to instrumental variables settings, showing how to assess the robustness of IV estimates to violations of the exclusion restriction.
-They derived bounds on IV bias as a function of the partial R-squared of a hypothetical confounder with both the instrument and the outcome, providing practical tools for benchmarking the plausibility of IV assumptions.
+Cinelli and Hazlett extend their OLS sensitivity framework to instrumental variables settings, showing how to assess the robustness of IV estimates to violations of the exclusion restriction.
+They derive bounds on IV bias as a function of the partial R-squared of a hypothetical confounder with both the instrument and the outcome, providing practical tools for benchmarking the plausibility of IV assumptions.